 This week I used some embroidery threads which belonged to my grandmother, they are still in a bag from Lynwood Fashions, her clothing factory in Harare.
 I was named Ursula after her and recent thoughts have been around how much of her, lives on in me.
 Strangely my grandfather’s name was Clifford and my husband’s name is Clifford.
 Ursula and Clifford, not a common combination I’m sure, I like the echo of it.
 Since pondering over the embroidery threads, I have wanted to write something about her.

 I also received an e-mail from Itch magazine calling for entries.
 “The theme for Itch 13 is DETECTION.
 Taken literally, detection means the search for something hidden or concealed, but it opens up a myriad possible interpretations.
-Since we welcome work from writers at every level of experience and across cultures, we hope to see many different responses to the theme.”

 My recent method in writing poetry is to read some poetry before starting, to get my head in the right space.
 This time I picked Raymond Carver off the bookshelf, and read this poem by him.
 The page fell open, somewhere near the middle of the book ‘A new path to the waterfall.’
 How strange that it opened there when I was thinking of a pond and the gene pool as my central idea.
 I liked the feel of the poem, and it did not rhyme, before picking up my pen I knew that the poem which I wanted to write would not fit neatly into verse.